banzaicloud/koperator/README.md

 ## Documentation

-For detailed documentation on the Koperator project, please visit the [Cisco Calisti documentation](https://docs.calisti.app/sdm/koperator/).
+For detailed documentation on the Koperator project, see the [Koperator documentation website](https://banzaicloud.github.io/koperator-docs/).

 ## Issues and contributions